 (The page protectors below accompany the albums above and can be found on Amazon)

-There are quite a few adhesives to choose from.
+There are many adhesives to choose from.
 Some are meant to be an all-purpose adhesive and others that have a specific purpose.

 These adhesives can do it all.
 Stick down your papers, photos and embellishments, all using the same adhesive.